Jasiri-w/Supermarket-Analysis/README.md

 - **Streamlit** for the backend and UI of the application.
 - **Supabase** for handling database interactions.
 - **Streamlit Community Cloud** for hosting the application.
+- **LlamaIndex** for indexing data and enabling natural language queries over internal supermarket documents and reports.
+- **OpenAI (GPT-3.5)** for generating intelligent responses grounded in indexed sales and customer data.

 ## Key Features